dao-xyz/peerbit/README.md

 3. Build: `yarn build`
 4. Run tests: `yarn test`

+You might possibly need to CMD + Shift + P and then enter to restart the typescript server after the build step.

 To create a new package, follow the following steps:

 1. Clone the time folder within /packages/utils/time to the desired destination and rename it